anilvem1/LAMoveCRMAttachmentsToBlob/README.md

 # LAMoveCRMAttachmentsToBlob
 Move Dynamics 365 Customer Engagement aka CRM Online attachments (Notes attachments / Email Activity Mime attachments) to Azure Blob storage using Azure Logic Apps.
+It would be ideal to test run the these Logic Apps in your pre - production environments before using in your production environment.

 ## Description:
 As a customer, I would like to move all my existing CRM attachments stored in Notes / Emails to an Azure Blob as a one time / continuous setup.